Fábio Aurélio: Liverpool

-With his six-year contract having expired, Aurélio left Valencia to join English Premier League side Liverpool on a Bosman free transfer in July 2006, becoming the first Brazilian to sign for the club.
+With his six-year contract having expired, Aurélio left Valencia to join Premier League club Liverpool on a Bosman free transfer in July 2006, becoming the first Brazilian to sign for the club.
 He cited the chance to rejoin former manager Rafael Benítez as a key factor in his decision, telling the Liverpool Echo: "I am going to a new club in which the trainer knows me, to see if I can conquer the objectives I have set myself.
 The most important moments I had in my career were the titles [with Valencia] and that was with Benítez.
 He trusted me and he continues to trust me and that is what I value more."
 On 5 July, the transfer was confirmed by Liverpool.

-Aurélio made his debut for the club in the FA Community Shield victory over Chelsea on 13 August and played a key part in Liverpool's squad during his first season, notably providing two assists for Peter Crouch and Daniel Agger in a 4–1 win over fellow title contenders Arsenal on 31 March 2007.
-Aurélio, however, soon suffered a setback as he injured his achilles tendon on 3 April in a UEFA Champions League first leg tie against PSV.
-He missed the remainder of Liverpool's 2006–07 season, meaning that he played only 25 games in his first year on Merseyside.
-He returned to action the following season on 18 September, coming on as a late substitute in a 1–1 draw against Porto in the Champions League group phase.
+Aurélio made his debut for the club in the FA Community Shield victory over Chelsea on 13 August. and played a key part in the Liverpool squad during his first season, notably providing two assists for Peter Crouch and Daniel Agger in a 4–1 win over Arsenal on 31 March 2007.
+Aurélio, however, soon suffered a setback as he injured his achilles tendon on 3 April in a UEFA Champions League first-leg match against PSV Eindhoven.
+He ruled out for the rest of the 2006–07 season, meaning that he made 25 appearances in his first season on Merseyside.
+He returned to action the following season on 18 September, coming on as a late substitute for new signing Ryan Babel, in a 1–1 draw against Porto in the UEFA Champions League group stage.

-Aurélio scored his first goal for Liverpool on 2 March 2008 in a Premier League match win against Bolton Wanderers at Reebok Stadium.
-The final score was 3–1, with Aurélio scoring Liverpool's third with a volley from a Xabi Alonso corner.
-Aurélio scored again on 7 February 2009 against Portsmouth at Fratton Park with a free-kick into the bottom corner, getting his team back on level terms and helping Liverpool towards a 3–2 victory.
-His next goal was the third in a 4–1 victory over perennial rivals Manchester United in March 2009.
+Aurélio scored his first goal for Liverpool on 2 March 2008 in a Premier League match against Bolton Wanderers at Reebok Stadium The final score ended in a 3–1 win, with Aurélio scoring Liverpool's third with a volley from a Xabi Alonso corner.
+Aurélio scored again on 7 February 2009 against Portsmouth at Fratton Park with a free-kick into the bottom corner, getting his club back on level terms and helping Liverpool towards a 3–2 victory.
+His next goal was the third from another free-kick in a 4–1 win against rivals Manchester United on 14 March 2009.

 Aurélio went on to establish himself as Liverpool's first choice left-back but was again beset by injury.
-In the team's 1–1 draw with Chelsea in a Champions League semi-final first leg clash, Aurélio tore his adductor muscle after a forceful impact with Joe Cole and as a result was ruled out for the rest of the season.
+In the club's 1–1 draw with Chelsea in a Champions League semi-final first-leg clash, Aurélio tore his adductor muscle after a forceful impact with Joe Cole and as a result was ruled out for the rest of the season.
 In the summer of 2009, while returning from the injury, he was injured playing beach football with his children.
 He returned a month into the season.